 'Registers of Illuminated Villages' by Tarfia Faizullah (March 6; Graywolf Press)

-Available in March, Registers of Illuminated Villages is the second collection of poetry to appear from award-winning poet Tarfia Faizullah.
+Registers of Illuminated Villages is the second collection of poetry to appear from award-winning poet Tarfia Faizullah.
 Playing with form and function as much as word choice and theme, Faizullah’s verse explores violence, war, and loss; discrimination, family, and memory; and so much more.
+Click here to buy.

 'Wade in the Water' by Tracy K. Smith (April 3; Graywolf Press)